johanley/covid-19-canada/README.md

 * *basic stats*: time-series of basic stats for each jurisdiction.
 This is the most important content.
   This data is taken (daily) from official government web sites.
 * *news feed*: time-series of news events (timeline or newsfeed) for each jurisdiction.
-  This can be updated daily, or even more frequently.
+  Expected to be updated daily by site admins (or even more frequently).
 * *explainer pages*: general background information.
   Usually not tied to a specific jurisdiction, and updated only occasionally.